 The data comes from a wide variety of sources including, user contributions, local transport departments and several third-party sources such as Yellow Pages, US Geological Survey and Mexico’s National Institute of Statistics and Geography.

 Google holds this address lookup information in a database, but it is difficult to find out when and how changes are made to this database via the Google Cloud.
 While it appears that each piece of data is given more weight according to the number of sources, the information is not checked against any source that is recognised for its address structure or content integrity (which would be the Royal Mail and Ordnance Survey in the UK).

 How often is the data updated?

-The database is not updated according to any published or recognised standards.
+The database is not updated regularly according to any published or recognised standards.
 Suppliers and contributors can supply or amend data objects, or ask for their removal.

 What are the threats to the integrity of the Google data for addressing?

 - The data comes from many sources, including user input, making it potentially unreliable.

 - It is not subject to any automated verification processes.

 - As the data, according to Google, is constantly changing, there is no usable version stamping.